Sin-Aman/IoT-Smart-Pi-Greenhouse/README.md

 # IoT-Smart-Pi-Greenhouse

 ## Introduction
 Welcome to the Smart Pi Greenhouse project repository!
 This project addresses the challenges in modern agriculture by leveraging IoT technology to create a smart mini greenhouse.
 Our solution, powered by Raspberry Pi, integrates advanced sensors and actuators to monitor and regulate environmental conditions for optimal plant growth.
+This collaborative endeavor was undertaken by myself and Naif for the coursework on the Internet of Things.

 ## Problem
 Traditional agriculture struggles to maintain precise environmental conditions, leading to resource inefficiencies and suboptimal plant growth.
 The Smart Pi Greenhouse aims to overcome these challenges through accurate monitoring and control, enhancing agricultural efficiency and sustainability.